Kenajcrap/demoknight/readme.md

   -G GAME_PATH, --game-path GAME_PATH
                         Path to game executable.
 If gameid is not specified, game will not launch through Steam.
-Required if 'gameid' is not used --raw-path RAW_PATH   Path to the mangohud/presentmon log files.
-Defaults to the temporary folder of your OS.
-  -S STEAM_PATH, --steam-path STEAM_PATH
+Required if 'gameid' is not used -S STEAM_PATH, --steam-path STEAM_PATH
                         Path to the steam folder.
 Automatically detected if not specified
+  -T TICK_INTERVAL, --tick-interval TICK_INTERVAL
+                        Time interval between ticks of the demo being played, in seconds.
+Default: 0.015
+  -t TICK_INTERVAL, --tickrate TICK_INTERVAL
+                        Server tickrate of the demo being played.
+Default: None --raw-path RAW_PATH   Path to the mangohud/presentmon log files.
+Defaults to the temporary folder of your OS.
   -D DEMO_PATH, --demo-path DEMO_PATH
                         Path to the demo file, starting from the game's 'mod' directory (same as the 'playdemo' console command in-game).